kmr-ankitt/evalo/README.md

-# DevIDE
+# Evalo

-DevIDE is a web IDE with multi-language support.
+Evalo is a web IDE with multi-language support.

-## Tech stack

-- Next.js
-- Convex
-- Framer Motion
-- Clerk
-- LemonSqueezy

 ## Highlights